-The Effect of Corporate Governance Reform on Financial Reporting Fraud
+The Effect of Board Independence and Non-Audit Services on Financial Reporting Fraud

 Dain C. Donelson

 University of Texas at Austin - McCombs School of Business

 John M. McInnis

 University of Texas at Austin - Department of Accounting

 University of Iowa - Henry B. Tippie College of Business

 Reforms surrounding the Sarbanes Oxley Act of 2002 mandated increases in board and audit committee independence and banned most non-audit services.
 We exploit these exogenous shocks to examine whether increased board independence and decreased non-audit fees reduce financial reporting fraud.
 Comparing firms forced to comply with the reforms to those already in compliance, we find that mandated increases in overall board independence significantly reduced the rate of fraud, while mandating a fully independent audit committee had a weaker effect.
 Further, we find that banning non-audit services had no effect in reducing the fraud rate.

 Keywords: Sarbanes-Oxley Act, SOX, Corporate Governance, Fraud